wp-plugins/headsup-user-engagement/readme.txt

 == Installation ==

 1. Download the plugin.
-2. Unzip the headsupuserengagement.zip file.
+2. Unzip the headsup-user-engagement.zip file.
-3. Upload the headsupuserengagement directory to your `wp-content/plugins/` directory.
+3. Upload the headsup-user-engagement directory to your `wp-content/plugins/` directory.

 = Activation =
 1. In your WordPress administration, go to the Plugins page.